AkashSDas/git-and-github/README.md

 Using the `--hard` flag will take you to the previous commit but would also delete the files and this is irreversible.

 - git reset --hard <SHA-id> - to go back to the commit with the SHA id and delete the files.

+Using the `--soft` flag will take you to the previous commit but would not delete the files and would not change anything in the staging area like the `mixded mode`.

+### Shortcuts

+- git reset HEAD~1 - to go back to the last commit
+- git reset HEAD~2 - to go back to the 2nd last commit
+- git reset HEAD~3 - to go back to the 3rd last commit
+- git reset HEAD~<n> - to go back to the nth last commit

+- git reset HEAD^ - to go back to the last commit
+- git reset HEAD^^ - to go back to the 2nd last commit
+- git reset HEAD^^^ - to go back to the 3rd last commit
+- git reset HEAD^^^(n-times) - to go back to the nth last commit

 ## Remember